 My wife and I had always heard that Nashville was a great place to visit, so when we heard that two of our favorite artists were playing a concert together on a Friday night in February, we decided it was time to visit Music City.
 Now, we certainly didn’t have room in our budget to whimsically buy plane tickets and book a hotel just because we felt like seeing a concert.
 But luckily, we had accumulated enough points and miles on with the right credit cards to make this weekend trip virtually free.
 That’s right, we didn’t have to dish out one penny for round-trip flights or two nights at a four star hotel right off Broadway.
 Here’s how we did it:

 Round-trip tickets for two with direct flights only cost us 26,000 points and a $22 fee.
 If we had paid cash for these tickets, it would have cost us a painful $631!
-The Chase Sapphire Preferred Card currently comes with a sign up bonus of 50,000 points for new cardholders who spend $4,000 in the first 3 months.
+The Chase Sapphire Preferred® Card currently comes with a great sign up deal, where customers can earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That means you could make this trip TWICE just with the sign up bonus on this credit card!

 As anyone who has ever traveled on a budget knows, getting to your destination is only half the battle.
 Depending on where you’re going and for how long, your accommodations can often be even more expensive than your transportation.
 Luckily, by using the right piece of plastic, scoring free nights at nice hotels is just as easy, if not easier, than getting free airfare.
 Whenever I’m planning a trip somewhere, I use HotelHustle.com to check hotel availability and how many points it would take for a free night.